Learning Personalized Treatment Decisions in Precision Medicine: Disentangling Treatment Assignment Bias in Counterfactual Outcome Prediction and Biomarker Identification: Introduction

 Randomized Controlled Trials (RCTs) are considered the gold standard for supporting treatment decision in healthcare because they lack treatment selection bias, which arises when treatment assignment is biased toward specific patient characteristics and generally complicates prediction \citep{hariton2018randomised}.
 However, RCTs face limitations, such as high costs, ethical concerns, and challenges in generalizing findings to broader populations.
 Moreover, in the context of high-dimensional data, it is impossible to control for all variables.
 On the other hand, the abundant and diverse nature of retrospective observational data offers promising opportunities for learning personalized treatment decisions with ML models.
 However, the treatment selection bias present in such data can lead to skewed or unrepresentative predictions.

 \paragraph{Clinical Relevance of Bias.} Different clinical settings exhibit specific types of bias.
 For example, treatment selection can be biased towards cost in low-income settings and treatment effectiveness in high-income settings.
 Bias may also occur because therapy decision-making is informed by a flawed study and, consequently, treatments are assigned based on incorrectly identified biomarkers.
 Furthermore, even if the study is not flawed, treatment decisions are almost always biased toward the average effect.
 The bias of an observed treatment policy, that is, the protocol used to administer care to patients, may also change throughout the course of patient treatment.
 This is especially noticeable in cancer care, where initial treatment policies are often strictly regulated by medical guidelines (informed through clinical trial evidence), leading to substantial treatment selection bias.
-As a patient's disease progresses, treatment options are less regulated and policies are more dependent on the expertise of treating physicians and diagnostic evidence. \figureref{fig:fig1} visualizes this idea of varying selection bias and how it relates to the selection policy, treatment outcomes, treatment effect, and decision boundaries.
-It also shows how increasing bias results in a more severe covariate shift between treatment groups, complicating counterfactual prediction.
+As a patient's disease progresses, treatment options are less regulated and policies are more dependent on the expertise of treating physicians and diagnostic evidence. \figureref{fig:fig1} visualizes this idea of varying selection bias and shows how increasing bias results in a more severe covariate shift between treatment groups, complicating counterfactual prediction.
 Therefore, it is crucial to distinguish different clinical settings, and formalize varying notions of bias as it will help analyze their effects for counterfactual prediction and biomarker identification.